 Nickel strings are not necessarily better than other types of materials.
 Yet, they do offer a few advantages.
 They have a bright tone, they are durable and long-lasting, and they are the most popular type of string.

 Like most types, they do have corrosion issues.
 This could present itself much quicker than other materials.
 There are also wrap and pure nickel options.
 They provide different tones and performance characteristics.

 A thicker string tends to last longer.
 But the guitar must also be set up right and not have sharp ends anywhere.
 Coated strings are also a great choice when looking for longevity.
 This is because sweat and dirt can’t get in and create rust.

-But generally, as long as you clean your strings and keep your guitar in good shape, they will last a long time.
+But generally, as long as you clean your strings and keep your guitar in good shape, they will last awhile.
 Even thinner ones can go the distance when properly cared for.